Communication, Rhetoric and the Literary Arts (CRLA)

 ENG 405: Transformations in Communication and Culture

 From the earliest forms of print to modern digital platforms, media has shaped human perception and society in profound ways.
 Media influences our identity formation, social interactions, and power structures, often without us even realizing it; how we communicate can be just as important as what we communicate.
-Students in this course trace the evolution of human communication and learn to dissect the key forms of its dissemination: orality, printed books, photography, graphic novels, film, social and digital media.
-Through these unique lenses, they gain a better understanding of how different technologies extend or limit our senses and fundamentally influence the stories we tell—to others and to ourselves.
+Students in this course trace the evolution of human communication and learn to dissect the key forms of its dissemination: orality, printed books, photography, graphic novels, film, and digital media.
+Through these unique lenses, students gain a better understanding of how different technologies extend or limit our senses and fundamentally influence the stories we tell—to others and to ourselves.
 These investigations are grounded in the work of prominent scholars such as Marshall McLuhan, Walter Ong, Scott McCloud, and Shoshana Zuboff and apply their theoretical frameworks to modern challenges like algorithmic bias, datafication, and digital surveillance.
 Whether engaging in the stark social realism of Joe Sacco’s Palestine, the oral traditions of our friends and families, the films of Alfred Hitchcock or Akira Kurosawa, or the most current social media app, this course seeks to build media literacy and sharpen analytic thinking.
 By its completion, students will have developed the tools to evaluate the role of media in society and thoughtfully respond to the complexities of today’s communication landscape.

 ENG 501: AP English Language and Composition